 Can self-petitioners apply for EB-2 National Interest Waiver?

-Yes, self-petitioners can apply for the NIW.
-They do not require an employer to sponsor their application.
+Yes, self-petitioners can apply for the EB-2 NIW.
+They don’t require an employer to sponsor their application.

-As a foreign national, you must demonstrate that you can contribute with work of national importance to the US, either by having an advanced degree or presenting work of substantial merit.
+Foreign nationals must demonstrate that they can contribute with work of national importance to the US (or even global implications), either by having an advanced degree or presenting work of substantial merit.

 Do I need a job offer to apply for EB-2 National Interest Waiver?

-No, applicants do not need a job offer to apply for the NIW, as the category allows for self-petitioning.
+No, applicants don’t need a job offer to apply for the EB-2 NIW, as the national interest waiver waives the need for one (and the subsequent labor certificate) and allows for self-petitioning.

-As a foreign national, you must demonstrate that you can contribute with work of national importance to the US, either by having an advanced degree or presenting work of substantial merit.
+As a foreign national, to self petition, you must demonstrate that you can contribute with work of national importance to the US, either by having an advanced degree or presenting work of substantial merit.

 Can I apply for EB-2 National Interest Waiver if I am currently in the United States on a different visa status?

-Yes, if you are in the United States on a different visa status, you can apply for the NIW.
+Yes, if you’re in the United States on a different visa status, you can apply for the EB-2 NIW.
+You must meet the eligibility criteria and file the appropriate petitions to adjust your status.

 How long does it take to process an EB-2 National Interest Waiver petition?

-You can opt for the premium processing option for Form I-140, which guarantees this form will be processed in 45 days.
-The fee for this option is $2,500.
+You can choose the premium processing option for Form I-140, which guarantees this form will be processed in 45 days.
+It costs $2,500.

 Yes, immediate family members can join you.
-This means that your spouse and children under 21 years old, if they are unmarried can be included in the application.
+Your spouse and children under 21 years old, if they are unmarried, can be included in the EB-2 NIW application.

 Can I appeal if my EB-2 NIW petition is denied?

-It is crucial to assess the reasons for the denial and consult an immigration attorney to determine the best course of action in your situation.
+It’s crucial to assess the reasons for the denial and consult an immigration attorney to determine the best course of action in your situation before making your case to the Administrative Appeals Office.
+In this instance, you can contact Global Citizen Solutions to arrange a free consultation with an immigration attorney.

 What is the difference between EB-2 NIW and EB-1A Extraordinary Ability?